-- Press the display-mode switching key to bring up the image. - If you are using the ac power adapter, or using the battery and the battery gauge shows that the battery is not depleted, press the brightness-up key - If your computer is in sleep mode, press Fn to resume from the sleep mode. - If the problem persists, follow the solution for the following problem.
+- Press F7 to bring up the image. - If you are using the ac power adapter, or using the battery and the battery-status icon shows that the battery is not depleted, press F6 to make the screen brighter. - If your computer is in sleep mode, press power button to resume from the sleep mode. - If the problem persists, follow the solution for the following problem. - Problem: The screen is unreadable or distorted.

-- Problem: The screen is unreadable or distorted.
-Solution: Make sure that: - The display device driver is installed correctly. - The screen resolution and color quality are correctly set. - The monitor type is correct.
+- The display device driver is installed correctly. - The screen resolution and color quality are correctly set. - The monitor type is correct.